cs544-wisc/f23/p7/README.md

 # To run the kafka broker
 docker run -d -v ./files:/files p7

-# To run the producer script
+# To run the producer program
 docker exec -it <container_name> python3 /files/producer.py
-# To run the consumer script
+# To run the consumer program
 docker exec -it <container_name> python3 /files/consumer.py
 ```